epgarry13/mindex-challenge-ethan-garry/README.md

 I used a java.time.LocalDate object for Date.
 I did however notice some warning messages:
 "o.s.data.convert.CustomConversions: Registering converter from class java.time.LocalDateTime to class java.time.Instant as reading converter although it doesn't convert from a store-supported type!
 You might wanna check you annotation setup at the converter implementation."

-I didn't deep dive on the issue, but we should investigate these further as it may be an extensibility warning.
+I tested the endpoint in POSTMAN and had no issues creating and reading a compensation object.
+I didn't deep dive further on the warnings, but we should note it and mark it as an item to investigate in the future.

 ### The Endpoint(s)